Scoliosis Chiropractor West Seattle

 3. Is scoliosis a neurological condition?

-No, scoliosis is primarily a musculoskeletal condition involving spinal curvature.
-However, it can be linked to neurological issues in rare cases, such as neuromuscular scoliosis, which arises from conditions like cerebral palsy or muscular dystrophy.
+No, scoliosis is primarily a condition of the musculoskeletal system, characterized by abnormal curvature of the spine.
+However, in certain cases, such as neuromuscular scoliosis, it can result from underlying neurological conditions like cerebral palsy or muscular dystrophy.

 4. Does scoliosis worsen with age?